GioCura/Frontend-Mentor-Projects/Newbie/Pod-Request-Landing-Page/README.md

 # Frontend Mentor - Pod request access landing page solution

 This is a solution to the [Pod request access landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/pod-request-access-landing-page-eyTmdkLSG).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents